gaois/LogainmAPI-docs/README.md

 Clients requesting a resource via the API are required to authenticate their identity.
 This is achieved by passing an API key to the service with each request.
 Authentication offers some protection to the service provider from abuse of the API involving request overloads.
 It also allows us to retain some usage statistics, with a view to performance monitoring and service enhancement.
 Learn more about the data we retain in the following sections.

-## API authentication

-Clients requesting a resource via the API are required to authenticate their identity.
-This is achieved by passing an API key to the service with each request.
-Authentication offers some protection to the service provider from abuse of the API involving request overloads.
-It also allows us to retain some usage statistics, with a view to performance monitoring and service enhancement.
-Learn more about the data we retain in the following sections.

 ### How to obtain your API key

 Visit the Gaois Developer Hub at [gaois.ie](https://www.gaois.ie/).
 Log in or register to create an account and you will be able to access your unique API key.